davee-401-advanced-javascript/notes/README.md

 To run test:

-- cd into your repo
+- CD into your repo
-- in the command line enter `npm test`
+- In the command line enter: `npm test`

 #### UML